fbpx

 Here Be Radioactive Dragons and Other Stories

-A Guest Post for the Red Planet Bound Blog by Kris Davidson, Crew Journalist for Transatlantic MDRS Crew 261 During the zenith of the Age of Exploration, spanning the 14th to 16th centuries, a captivating sway of the monstrous and mythical prevailed over cartography.
+By Kris Davidson, Guest Writer, Journalist, MDRS Crew 261 During the zenith of the Age of Exploration, spanning the 14th to 16th centuries, a captivating sway of the monstrous and mythical prevailed over cartography.
 This period, signified by insatiable curiosity, saw audacious explorers venturing into uncharted territories.
-The maps of that era, intricate renderings of the known and the unknown, served as essential tools for navigation and understanding Earth’s expansive… READ MORE >
+The maps of that era, intricate renderings of the known and the unknown, served as essential tools for navigation and understanding Earth’s expansive geography.
+They bore witness not only to discovered territories but… READ MORE >

 Book Recommendation: The Case for Nukes by Robert Zubrin